 After many years of requests and perhaps one failed attempt we finally found the right Chardonnay vineyard to produce out wine from.
 Early in 2017 we were talking with Bill & John Shinn about the possibility of buying fruit from their vineyard.
 Its a cool vineyard, old Tokay vines were cut off and grafted with Chardonnay cuttings.
 The old Tokay rootstock naturally limits the vigor of the chardonnay producing beautifully complex, balanced crop loads.

-The resulting wine is beautifully balanced, with lovely notes of pineapple and citrus mingled on the nose with balanced notes of sweet vanilla custard finishing with just the right amount of silkyness and acid.
+The resulting wine is bright and beautifully balanced, with lovely notes of pineapple and zesty citrus mingling on the nose with balanced notes of sweet vanilla creme brûlée and apple cinnamon spice, finishing with just the right amount of silkiness and acid.

 Are a subjective overview of the flavors, textures and acidity of the wines as they might be experienced in the tasting room.